hightechu/hightechu-discord-bot/GETTING_STARTED.md

 ## Testing Bot

 To test your setup, you can run the command `!ping` in your server.
 The Discord Bot will respond `Pong!` if your setup was a success.

+Note: This applies to both locally developed Discord Bot and Heroku developed Discord Bot.

 Note: Do not worry if your Discord Bot doesn't respond.
 Ask for help, and we can troubleshoot together to solve the problem.